ColinThornburg/school-email-parser/config/README.md

 # Centralized Prompt Configuration

 ## Overview
-The `prompts.json` file centralizes ALL LLM prompts used throughout the school email processing app.
+The `prompts.ts` file centralizes ALL LLM prompts used throughout the school email processing app.
 This allows you to easily modify AI behavior without touching any code.

 ## How to Use
-1. **Edit prompts**: Open `config/prompts.json` and modify any prompt text
+1. **Edit prompts**: Open `config/prompts.ts` and modify any prompt text in the `prompts` object
 2. **Deploy changes**: Push to your repo - changes take effect immediately on next deploy
 3. **Placeholders**: Keep text in `{{double braces}}` exactly as-is - these get replaced with actual data